-The finding, by scientists with the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at UCLA, points to the importance of continuing to derive new stem cell lines so researchers can better understand pluripotency, the ability of these cells to make every cell in the human body, said study senior author Amander Clark, an assistant professor of molecular, cell and developmental biology in Life Sciences.
+The finding, by scientists with the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at UCLA, points to the importance of continuing to derive new stem cell lines so researchers can better understand pluripotency, the ability of these cells to make every cell in the human body, said study senior author Dr. Amander Clark, an associate professor of molecular, cell and developmental biology in Life Sciences.

 “It is critical to find out the characteristics that result in the highest quality pluripotent stem cell lines that we can make,” Clark said.
 “It is possible that we have not set the bar high enough yet for embryonic stem cells or induced pluripotent stem cells.
 We now know that established lines are different from newly derived lines and now we have to find out how important that is.”